inda-xx/task-5/README.md

 Welcome to the Task Generation and Submission System!
 This guide will walk you through the steps of creating a new task, solving it, and submitting your solution for review.

 ## 💀 Deadline
- This work should be completed before the exercise, on **Friday 16th September**.
+ This work should be completed before the exercise, on **Friday 4th October**.

 ## Table of Contents